by Dr. Lawrence Wilson

 aspect of healing co-dependency is to take back your own power, or the power of

 God as it flows through you, from your false god or gods.
 This has to do with self-esteem and

-Taking power back can bring up thoughts that you will abuse it, or you donÕt deserve it, or it isnÕt nice, and it can feel unnatural.
+Taking power back can bring up thoughts that you will abuse it, or you don’t deserve it, or it isn’t nice, so taking back your power can feel unnatural.
 It requires getting used to it.

 Another principle of healing is to know that your real personality, which may take a while to develop, will not hurt anyone.

-Many, many people have terrible fears that if they say what is on their mind, if they behave like they feel like behaving toward another, if they dropped their 'props' and mannerisms, they will be rejected and scorned by their partners or by the world.
+When you heal a co-dependent relationship, usually by ending it, you may go through an identity crisis.
+Be prepared to see and become who you really are.
+Maybe you won't be the cute, innocent, docile creature you think you are.
+This has to be okay with you.
+Better to be genuine.
+Many, many people have terrible fears that if they say what is on their mind, if they behave like they feel like behaving toward another, if they dropped their 'props' and phony mannerisms, they will be rejected and scorned by their partners or by the world.
 It is not so!!!
 Real people will respect you more, and like you more.
 The only ones who will not like are the other co-dependent types, who are themselves putting on an act and do not want you to break their spell - often the spell they have over you.

 Be real and stay real!
 You can always apologize later if you do something really outrageous.
 Your real friends will forgive you, and in the process you will find out who are your real friends.
-This in itself is very valuable, especially if you are considering living with one, or marrying one of them.
+This in itself is very valuable, especially if you are considering living with someone, or marrying someone.